-Origin of the name "PillarT": a contraction of "Pillage" and "Artefact," pronounced as Pille-ar-T with emphasis on the T at the end of the word.
+Origin of the name "PillarT" and goal of the game

+Contraction of "Pillage" and "Artefact," pronounced as [Pille-ar-T] with emphasis on the T at the end of the word.
 PillarT is a playful and quick way to introduce the topic of the trafficking of cultural goods, especially archaeological artifacts (exploring the mechanics of trafficking, locations, practices, actors, etc.).

-Players take on the role of looters whose objective is to sell the most looted treasures to earn the maximum victory points within a set time limit (25 minutes).
+Players take on the role of looters whose objective is to sell the most looted treasures to earn the maximum victory points within a set time limit (30 minutes).
 They compete against each other, facing off in groups ranging from 2 to a maximum of 6 players.